thedev132/hcb/dev-docs/README.md

 ## Getting Started

-Lets get the HCB codebase set up on your computer!
-We have setup a easy and simple [guide](./Development.md) for you to get it running on your computer!
+Let's get the HCB codebase set up on your computer!
+We have setup a easy and simple [guide](./development.md) for you to get it running on your computer!

 ## HCB's Structure